NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 --->
 ### Step 1 - Creating a Custom Base UUID

-The first thing we need to do is to create a new .c file, lets call it ble_custom_service.c, and its accompaning .h file ble_custom_service.h.
+The first thing we need to do is to create a new .c file, lets call it ble_cus.c (**Cu**stom **S**ervice), and its accompaning .h file ble_cus.h.
 At the top of the header file we'll need to include the following .h files

 ```c
 #include <stdint.h>